Mike Barson

 Michael Barson (born 21 April 1958) is a British multi-instrumentalist, songwriter, and composer.
-In a career spanning 45 years, Barson came to prominence in the late 1970s as the keyboard player for the band Madness.
+In a career spanning more than 45 years, Barson came to prominence in the late 1970s as keyboard player for the band Madness.
+He is often known by the nicknames "Monsieur Barso" or "Barzo".

+Barson was the primary lyricist and composer for the band, writing such hits as "My Girl", "Night Boat to Cairo", "The Return of the Los Palmas 7", "Driving in My Car", "The Sun and the Rain", and the band's only UK number one, "House of Fun".
+Barson left the band in 1984, shortly after completing the recording of their Keep Moving album.
+Barson has been with the band since their reformation in 1992.

 Early years

 Barson was born in Edinburgh, Scotland.
-He grew up in North London with his two brothers, Dan and Ben, who are also musicians (with Ben being one of Roland Gift's collaborators).
-He is often known by the nicknames "Monsieur Barso" or "Barzo".
+He grew up in North London with his two brothers, Dan and Ben, who are also musicians, Ben being one of Roland Gift's collaborators and Dan having been a member of Bazooka Joe.
+At some point, his mother moved the family from Kentish Town to Crouch End.
+Barson learned how to play piano on a "battered upright piano" in the Muswell Hill flat he lived in.

+Barson attended Brookfield School, and then Hornsey Art School, as he wanted to be a commercials artist, however Barson only completed the first foundation year as he "fucked it up a bit".
+He then applied for a three-year course at the London School of Printing, but turned up two hours late for an interview.

 Prior to forming Madness, Barson and fellow future Madness member Lee Thompson gained some notice as graffiti artists in the mid-1970s.
-After reading about the emerging New York graffiti scene, they spray-painted their nicknames ("Mr B" and "Kix") along with two friends' names "Cat" and "Columbo" around north London.
+After reading about the emerging New York graffiti scene, they spray-painted their nicknames Mr B and Kix, along with two friends' names, Cat and Columbo, around north London.
 They managed to spray their nicknames on George Melly's garage door, prompting Melly to write a newspaper article declaring: "If I ever catch that Mr B, Kix and Columbo, I'm going to kick their arses".

-Barson co-founded a band called The Invaders in 1976.
-The band later changed their name to Madness after the song by Prince Buster.
+Before Madness, Barson worked different jobs, including as a lamp post painter, hospital kitchen porter, and a gardener.